 Alternatively, you can first create the resource locations you need in the console, before you install Cloud Connectors in your domains.
-The Cloud Connector installer will prompt you to select the resource location you want during installation.
+The Cloud Connector installer prompts you to select the resource location you want during installation.

 Task 1: Prepare machines

 - Review Citrix Cloud Connector requirements for requirements, important considerations, supported Active Directory functional levels, and troubleshooting information.

 - Prepare machines that meet the configuration requirements.

 - Join the prepared machines to your domain.